Ravindra230104/SlidelyAI_Frontend/README.md

 ---

-##Note - First run the backend server, then run the frontend part.
+Node - First run the backend server, then run the frontend part.
 Otherwise, the ViewSubmissionForm will show empty results.
 Link to the backend repository: [SlidelyAI_backend](https://github.com/Ravindra230104/SlidelyAI_backend)

 ---
 ---